bkager/Tiny-node-cookbook/informational-node-vs-browser.md

 In practice, browsers largely have the same features and agree on how to implement them, enough so that you don't really need to worry about cross-browser differences for the purposes of this cookbook.
 But it's good to be aware of the issue, and it's a useful reminder here that we're looking at things that different runtime environments add their own extensions to basic JavaScript syntax.

-## The Node runtime environment

-***

--any code needs a runtime environment
--There's the core programming language
--There's stuff the runtime environment provides.
-These are _program features_, not part of the core language -Stuff that is part of the JS language
--Stuff browsers and Node both provide
- -JS engine
- - event loop
--Stuff only browsers provide (briefly)
- - Web APIs
--Stuff only Node provides
- - Core Node modules
- -
+&nbsp;

+# Three buckets of stuff

+The point of this digression into JavaScript in the browser has been to make it clear that different runtime environments for JavaScript will provide different extensions to the language.
+The core JavaScript language is the same whether you're writing it to work in a browser or in Node, but browsers will give you different interfaces to take advantage of than Node will.
+Browsers mostly add functionality related to viewing and manipulating html documents and doing other web-related tasks in a graphical interface; this makes sense, since the whole purpose of a browser is to interact with the web.
+Node, on the other hand, is is designed to run JavaScript code that does things the browser doesn't, so it provides interfaces for tasks like creating the backends (non-visible parts) of websites and interacting with the computer that the program is running on via filesystem operations and so on.

+Right now, you can think of JavaScript in terms of three buckets of stuff: the core JavaScript language, JavaScript interfaces that extend what you have available in the browser, and JavaScript interfaces that extend what you have available in Node.

+This is worth emphasizing because, if you've learned beginner JavaScript to the point that you're reading this book, you're very likely to have some JavaScript skills that you don't realize are browser-only.
+If you try to use these things in Node, they won't work.
+For example, you might know the `alert()` or `prompt()` methods.
+These are part of the browser, not the JavaScript language--they exist to give users popups in the graphical environment of a browser.
+(They're more properly called `window.prompt()` and `window.alert()`, and are methods belonging to the [Window Web API](https://developer.mozilla.org/en-US/docs/Web/API/Window) of the browser.)
+Node doesn't have a graphical interface in the same way, so the Window API and these methods aren't implemented in it.

+A possible source of confusion is that sometimes browsers and Node provide parallel functionality.
+Both have a `console` object with a `console.log()` method, for instance, because a console is handy in both runtime environments.
+But there are more things that aren't duplicated across runtime environments than things that are.
+Node is intended to complement browser runtime environments and to do things they can't, not to replace them.

-Because of this, you also need to look at different documentation for Node than for browser JavaScript, because a lot of what you'll use in Node simply doesn't exist in the browser.
+Because different things exist in Node than in the browser, you need to look at different documentation for each runtime environment.
 For example, go to MDN's [JavaScript docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference) and search for `http.createServer()`, a method you'll use a lot in Node.
-You won't find it documented there.
+You won't find it documented there, because MDN documents specifically browser-based JavaScript.
 Instead, you have to go to [this page](https://nodejs.org/docs/latest/api/http.html) in the Node docs to see information about it.
-(And the flip side: you can see the `document.getElementById()` method [here](https://developer.mozilla.org/en-US/docs/Web/API/Document/getElementById), but nowhere in the Node docs, because the Document interface is something the browser provides for working with web pages--it doesn't exist in Node.)
+(And the flip side: you can see the `document.getElementById()` method [here](https://developer.mozilla.org/en-US/docs/Web/API/Document/getElementById), but nowhere in the Node docs, because the Document interface exists in the browser but not in Node.)

-## Use H2 for subheadings
+MDN documents the core JavaScript language in addition to browser-specific features.
+The Node docs only document Node-specific features, not core JavaScript itself.
+MDN confused me no end when I started learning JavaScript--what was the core syntax?
+What was the browser adding?

+Another way to think about the division of functionality between the browser and Node is to remember that, wherever your code runs, it needs to have the appropriate runtime environment to run in.
+If you build a website in JavaScript, any users who visit your website online need to have a runtime environment for your JavaScript code.
+That's not a problem, because all modern browsers are JavaScript runtime environments--a user looking at your site in Chrome or Safari is automatically loading your code in a JavaScript runtime environment.
+You can write JavaScript and know that your users have methods like `alert()` and `document.getElementById()` in the browser on their own machine, so when they go to your website, the JavaScript code embedded in it can run correctly.
+However, most users who aren't developers won't have Node installed, so users generally can't run code with Node-only functionality.
+You could say that browser JavaScript is end-user focused, while Node JavaScript is developer focused.

 &nbsp;

+## The browser runtime environment

+The best documentation for JavaScript is Mozilla's, at [MDN](https://developer.mozilla.org/en-US/).
+MDN includes guides, tutorials, and comprehensive documentation for a variety of web technologies, including the JavaScript language, browser-specific Web APIs for JavaScript, HTML, CSS, and more.
+Because it documents both fundamental JavaScript syntax and Web APIs that only work in the browser, I found MDN somewhat confusing before I understood the difference between the two.
+Just keep an eye on which section of the site you're in: if you're looking at the [JavaScript](https://developer.mozilla.org/en-US/docs/Learn/JavaScript) reference you're looking at documentation of standard JavaScript features, and if you're looking at the [Web API](https://developer.mozilla.org/en-US/docs/Web/API) reference, you're looking at browser-only features that aren't relevant to Node.

+A few Web APIs that you might or might not have encountered include:

+* The DOM (Document Object Model) and the Document interface
+* The Fetch API, used in making HTTP requests
+* The XMLHttpRequest API, an older API for HTTP requests
+* The Window interface
+* The Console API

+&nbsp;

+## The Node runtime environment

+Documentation of Node-specific features can be found [here](https://nodejs.org/docs/latest/api/).
+The interfaces provided by Node are called the core Node modules, and we'll talk about them more shortly.

+&nbsp;
+______
+[^1] Interfaces and APIs are not exactly the same thing.
+More on the topic in this section **XXX ADD LINK XXX**.

 ## Summary
 * Concepts you should understand include:
   * Runtime environments
   * APIs/interfaces
-  *
+  * JavaScript engines

 * Bonus concepts
   * Garbage collection